Debriefing and confidentiality

-- juggle the upsetting job with a different work or non-work task to give yourself a break; gardening is great for this
+- juggle the upsetting job with a different task to give yourself a break from the more difficult subject matter

-- when you finish work for the day, make sure you ‘switch off’ from your work no matter how disturbing the subject matter has been.
-Yoga, meditation or exercise can help you do this
+- when you finish work for the day, make sure you ‘switch off’ from your work, no matter how disturbing the subject matter.
+Exercise can help you do this

-- if you really needs to debrief with someone, why not debrief to the most confidential person in the world: yourself.
+- debrief to the most confidential person in the world: yourself.
 Write about your emotions and thoughts in a personal journal.
-However, when doing this, make sure you don’t include any identifying details in your journal: rather than relating what the subject matter is all about, talk about your emotions, your thoughts, what issues are difficult to cope with and what you can learn from doing this work
+When doing this, make sure you maintain confidentiality by not including any identifying details in your journal

-- if the subject matter has really upset you, or you find yourself thinking and worrying about the subject matter outside work, you are not maintaining good mental health and should 1) advise the client you can’t continue with the work, or 2) delegate that work to someone else on your team, and 3) if you are still upset, seek professional counselling.
+- if the subject matter has upset you and you are thinking or worrying about the subject matter outside work, you should either advise the client you can’t continue with the work or delegate the work to someone else on your team, although warning them first about the subject matter.
+You should also seek professional counselling.

 Maintaining a healthy work-life balance is especially important when you’re working with subject matter that’s sensitive or disturbing and confidential.
-One aspect of ensuring your life is balanced is making sure you leave work at work where it belongs, and don’t ever take it home.
-Read more at: Work life balance when working from home
+One aspect of ensuring your life is balanced is making sure you leave work at work where it belongs.
+Read more articles at: Work-life balance.

 On Time Typing maintains confidentiality in regard to other people’s private information.
-We respect all clients’ right to privacy.
 We are also legally required to maintain confidentiality because we have opted in (voluntarily) to be covered by Australia’s Privacy Laws.
 For more information see: Blog: Confidentiality and Australia’s Privacy Act.

 Back To Blog